Last updated on .

 Views of the Blue Mosque

-In addition to the fine collection of Islamic arts and manuscripts, the museum is one of the best places to view the Blue Mosque.
-The building sits directly across the Hippodrome from the mosque.
-It’s possible to see all six minarets from street level and from a balcony in the courtyard.
+Beyond its remarkable collection of Islamic arts and manuscripts, the building offers one of the finest vantage points for the Blue Mosque.
+Positioned directly across the Hippodrome, it provides views of all six minarets from street level and from a balcony within the courtyard.

 Blue Mosque